-To the Participants and Administrator of the OEP Resources, Inc. Employee Investment Plan
+To the Participants and Administrator of the QEP Resources, Inc. Employee Investment Plan

-We have audited the accompanying statement of net assets available for benefits of the QEP Resources, Inc. Employee Investment Plan (the "Plan") as of December 31, 2010 and the related statement of changes in net assets available for benefits for the period from July 1, 2010, the effective date of the Plan, to December 31, 2010.
+We have audited the accompanying statement of net assets available for benefits of the QEP Resources, Inc. Employee Investment Plan (the "Plan") as of December 31, 2011 and 2010 and the related statements of changes in net assets available for benefits for the year ended December 31, 2011 and for the period from July 1, 2010, the effective date of the Plan, to December 31, 2010.
 These financial statements are the responsibility of the Plan's management.
-Our responsibility is to express an opinion on these financial statements based on our audit.
+Our responsibility is to express an opinion on these financial statements based on our audits.

-We conducted our audit in accordance with standards of the Public Company Accounting Oversight Board (United States).
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
+We conducted our audits in accordance with standards of the Public Company Accounting Oversight Board (United States).
+Those standards require that we plan and perform the audits to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audit provided a reasonable basis for our opinion.
+We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the net assets available for benefits of the QEP Resources, Inc. Employee Investment Plan as of December 31, 2010 and the changes in net assets available for benefits for the period then ended, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the net assets available for benefits of the QEP Resources, Inc. Employee Investment Plan as of December 31, 2011 and 2010 and the changes in net assets available for benefits for the periods then ended, in conformity with accounting principles generally accepted in the United States of America.

-Our audit was conducted for the purpose of forming an opinion on the basic financial statements taken as a whole.
+Our audits were conducted for the purpose of forming an opinion on the basic financial statements taken as a whole.
 The supplemental schedule of assets (held at end of year) is presented for the purpose of additional analysis and is not a required part of the basic financial statements but is supplementary information required by the Department of Labor's Rules and Regulations for Reporting and Disclosure under the Employee Retirement Income Security Act of 1974.
 This supplemental schedule is the responsibility of the Plan's management.
 The supplemental schedule has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, is fairly stated in all material respects in relation to the basic financial statements taken as a whole.